 Sixty South shaped its supply chain around solving the primary criticisms of the farmed salmon industry.
 For example, critics justly point out that many salmon farms don’t clean out fish waste.
 This is often left to pile up beneath netted cages.
 Additionally, farmed salmon are often fed with ground up wild fish and other animal products, which depletes wild varieties and reduces overall food supply.
 What’s more, farmed salmon are typically injected with antibiotics and hormones to prevent them from catching diseases.
 Sixty South consciously chose to address these issues to overcome these health and sustainability concerns.
 For example, the netted cages are cleared by tidal currents running through the Alberto de Agostini National Park, which keeps their tanks and surrounding areas supplied with fresh water.

 The seafood company also uses a combination of vegetable and animal-based feed to yield more fish using less wild feed.
 In other words, they have a net positive food output to input ratio.
-What’s more, the 38 to 49 degree waters of Sixty South’s location in southern Chile make it more difficult for bacteria and diseases to grow in the fish, which enables them to commit to being hormone and antibiotic-free.
+What’s more, the 38 to 49 degree waters of Sixty South’s location in the Antarctic region make it more difficult for bacteria and diseases to grow in the fish, which enables them to commit to being hormone and antibiotic-free.

 By having clear answers to consumer concerns over quality, sustainability and corporate responsibility in how products are produced, Sixty South is gaining consumer trust and making partnerships.
 Ultimately, the lesson is that by building your business around solving an industry-wide and even societal challenge, brands can rapidly gain loyalty and spur business growth.